haribharadwaj/protocols/Records.md

 ## Technical training

 - Technical training is informal within our lab and is somewhat self-paced.
-- General principle is that you should be well-practiced in (and have a reasonable understanding of) all the measures you plan to collect, and be comfortable working in sync with our IRB protocol before getting real subjects in.
+- General principle is that you should be well-practised in (and have a reasonably good understanding of) all the measures you plan to collect, and be comfortable working in sync with our IRB protocol before getting real subjects in.
 - Practise by running self or other lab members.